xE1H/libmodal/README.md

 Modal client libraries for JavaScript and Go. **(Alpha)**

 This repository provides lightweight alternatives to the [Modal Python Library](https://github.com/modal-labs/modal-client).
-They let you start sandboxes (secure VMs), call Modal Functions, read or edit Volumes, and manage containers.
+They let you start sandboxes (secure VMs), call Modal Functions, and manage containers.
 However, they don't support deploying Modal Functions — those still need to be written in Python!

 Each language in this repository has a library with similar features and API, so you can use Modal from any project.